Free Delivery on all orders over £99*

 Outdated: One Single Fixture for the Whole Room

 Many older kitchens relied on a single central fixture, typically a ceiling-mounted globe.
-While practical decades ago, this leaves prep areas in shadow and fails to create atmosphere.
+While practical decades ago, this leaves prep areas in shadow and fails to create atmosphere because one light can’t replace properly layered kitchen lights.

 Why It’s Outdated: